pantson/pantson-cerberusx-wavdata/README.md

 # Module wavdata

-Currently only supports WAV file in RIFF format
+Currently only supports WAV file in RIFF format.

+FYI: I use Audacity https://www.audacityteam.org/ to convert sounds to WAV format.

 <a name=".GetWavData"></a>
 ### Function GetWavData:WavData(file:String)